-- Q1.
-What is the purpose of the FY 2016 Citizenship and Integration Grant Program: Citizenship Instruction funding opportunity? - A1.
-The purpose of this funding opportunity is to support the efforts of community-based organizations to establish new citizenship instruction programs or expand the quality and reach of existing citizenship instruction programs. - Q2.
-Where can I send questions? - A2.
-You may send questions about the grant program to citizenshipgrantprogram@uscis.dhs.gov.
-For questions about Grants.gov, you may email support@grants.gov or call 1-800-518-4726.
-The Grants.gov Contact Center is open 24 hours a day, 7 days a week. - Q3.
-Is there a list of current USCIS grant recipients available? - A3.
+Q1.
+What is the purpose of the FY 2017 Citizenship and Assimilation Grant Program: Citizenship Instruction funding opportunity?

+A1.
+The purpose of this funding opportunity is to support the efforts of community-based organizations to establish new citizenship instruction programs or expand the quality and reach of existing citizenship instruction programs.

+Q2.
+What is different about this year's program?

+- A2.
+There are a few important changes to this year's grant program.
+This year's program has incorporated two additional requirements in the area of citizenship instruction, which include: - A requirement that applicants use a standardized civics test provided by USCIS to measure the acquisition of information leading to test preparedness and immigrant assimilation. - A requirement that applicants and/or any sub-awardees that propose to provide citizenship instruction include activities that promote civic and linguistic assimilation in the citizenship instruction program design.

+Q3.
+Where can I send questions?

+A3.
+Send questions about the grant program to citizenshipgrantprogram@uscis.dhs.gov.
+For questions about Grants.gov, email support@grants.gov or call 1-800-518-4726.
+The Grants.gov Contact Center is open 24 hours a day, 7 days a week.

+- Q4.
+Is there a list of current USCIS grant recipients available? - A4.
 Yes.
-You can find a list of current and previous grant recipients on the Citizenship Resource Center Web page.
+You can find a list of current and previous grant recipients on the Citizenship Resource Center web page.